der-swing/lescouleurs/README.md

 ![Palette Preview](/screenshots/palette.png)

-Steps to import the color library (assuming you cloned or downloaded this repository):
+Steps to import the color palette (assuming you cloned or downloaded this repository):

 1) Open the *Finder* on MacOS